vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Rosen, Steven, *Archaeology and the Vaishnava Traditions: The Pre-Christian Roots of Krishna-Worship*.
 Calcutta.
 1989.

-*SaHih Bukhārî Sharîf*, Arabic Text with Urdu Translation by Maulāna Abdu’l Hakim Khān Shāhjahānpurî, Vol. I, New Delhi, 1984.
+*SaHih Bukhārī Sharīf*, Arabic Text with Urdu Translation by Maulāna Abdu’l Hakim Khān Shāhjahānpurī, Vol. I, New Delhi, 1984.

 Sale, George, *The Koran or Alcoran of Mohammed*, London, n.d.
 Sarkar, Jadu Nath, *History of Aurangzeb*
 Volume I and II, Calcutta, 1973 Impression